lorforlinux/docs.beagleboard.io/boards/beagley/ai/03-design.rst

 See `pinout.beagleboard.io <https://pinout.beagleboard.io/>`_ for a more comprehensive view of the 40 pin GPIO header, available pin functions and tested accessories!

+.. todo:: Add link to docs on building expansion accessories.

 I2C
 ---------------